2009 Mnet Asian Music Awards: Artist(s) with multiple nominations

-SM Entertainment and Inwoo Production boycotted the event on November 21, hence none of their artists attended the event.
-The latter company, representing trot singers Jang Yun-jeong and Park Hyun-bin, announced the boycott and questioned the fairness of the awards ceremony.
-Meanwhile, the former stated through a press release that they have reservation regarding the standard of fairness and criteria used in their selections, citing that Girls' Generation had topped a music chart for nine consecutive weeks but was never placed first place on their show and only debut on their charts a month after the album was released.
-They also asked that their artists be removed from a mobile poll which requires participants to pay a fee in order to vote saying they "do not want to see fans suffer any damage from the poll which has commercial intentions".
+Boycott

-SS501 from DSP Media, Son Dam-bi and After School from Pledis Entertainment also did not attend the award ceremony but cited scheduling conflicts rather than boycott.
+On the day of the event, SM Entertainment and Inwoo Production boycotted the ceremony resulting to none of their artists attending.
+Inwoo Production which represented trot singers Jang Yun-jeong and Park Hyun-bin announced the boycott and questioned the fairness of the awards ceremony.
+SM Entertainment stated through a press release that they have reservations regarding the fairness and criteria used in their nomination process, citing that Girls' Generation had topped a music chart for nine consecutive weeks but was never placed first place on their show and only debut on their charts a month after the album was released.
+They also asked the organizers to remove their artists from a mobile poll requiring voters to pay a fee in order to participate stating that they "do not want to see fans suffer any damage from the poll which has commercial intentions".
+Also absent from the event were boy band SS501 represented by DSP Media, singer and actress Son Dam-bi, and girl group After School under Pledis Entertainment.
+However, they cited scheduling conflicts for their absence rather than a boycott.